chrisk44/Hijacker/README.md

 * Reaver WPS cracking (pixie-dust attack using NetHunter chroot and external adapter)
 * .cap files cracking with custom wordlist
 * Save captured packets in .cap file
-* Let the user create custom commands to be ran on an access point or a client with one click
+* Create custom commands to be ran on an access point or a client with one click

 ##Installation:
 Make sure: